How do you manage stress when one worry after another hounds you?

-So, to better manage extreme stress, you need to cultivate self awareness, identify recurring negative thoughts, challenge the stubborn ones, and shift your focus.
+So, to better manage extreme stress, you need to cultivate self-awareness, identify recurring negative thoughts, challenge stubborn ones, and shift your focus.

 Once you liberate the mind from its repetitive worries, you’ll have the clarity needed to manage many types of stress.